BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Introduction

-However, these methods still face several limitations.
+Despite their progress, three limitations remain.
 First, models based on efficient transformers~\cite{li2023strec} and linear attention~\cite{liu2023linrec} tend to over-emphasize recent interactions.
 Although this approach has proven effective, the model may fail to capture users' long-term interests when confronted with long sequences, leading to performance degradation.
 Second, SSM-based models~\cite{liu2024mamba4rec} may struggle to effectively model both long and short sequences, resulting in insufficient stability of their results~\cite{zhang2025glint}.
-Third, both SSM-based models and efficient transformer-based models, due to certain modifications made to their architectures, encounter challenges in deployment complexity~\cite{gu2023mamba} and lack compatibility with existing models.
+Third, SSM-based models, owing to architectural modifications, exhibit increased deployment complexity~\cite{gu2023mamba} and lack compatibility with existing models.